 What I've asked for is if there is a webserver that implements the core arduino functions.

-No, I did not mention the Internet.
 I want a library that can call the core arduino functions (digitalRead, digitalWrite, etc) by LAN.

 and the seperated server which controls the arduino by LAN.

 QuoteRemoving all the unnecessary noise...
 So, if the first reply you got was a simple, terse "NO", you would have been happy?

 there is at the moment no ready to go library that implements a LAN interface to core arduino functions (digitalRead, digitalWrite etc.).

 I think firmata does something like what you are asking for - you can control and configure the board from a host computer.
 There are various implementations for using it over ethernet around, but I think they are all fairly old, so may not work with the most current version.